10 Thoughts: What is Washington's Plan if Antonio Gibson Can't Go?

 He can only do what he's coached and schemed to do.

-5. Washington should line up Barber in '11' personnel (3 receivers) and see if by spreading out the 49ers, if they can hit them for a long carry in a big spot.
+5. Washington should line up Barber in '11' personnel (three receivers) and see if by spreading out the 49ers, if they can hit them for a long carry in a big spot.

 6. They could utilize Barber and McKissic on the field at the same time, the way they use Gibson and McKissic, and hope that loosens up the box area.